pllittle/firstClass/README.md

 **Industry Resume**: Are you tired of starting from scratch when creating customized resumes per company or institution?
 What if one could modularize a resume's contents?
-Some sections may remain fixed while others are varied slightly.
-Below links contain the underlying script, a snapshot of the resume template, and a step-by-step walkthrough example.
+Some sections may remain fixed while others can vary slightly.
+Imagine an update to your education or job experience that needs to be applied across dozens of resumes.
+The links below contain the underlying script, a snapshot of the resume template, and a step-by-step walkthrough example.

 * [Script](scripts/make_resume.sh)
 * [Snapshot](examples/output/resume.pdf)